PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Close window - Normal buttons like Submit, Cancel, Yes, No, do NOT close the window... they used to.
 Now to close a window you need to use a CloseButton / CButton.

-Folder Browse - When clicked a folder browse dialog box is opened.
+Folder Browse - When clicked, a folder browse dialog box is opened.
 The results of the Folder Browse dialog box are written into one of the input fields of the window.

 File Browse - Same as the Folder Browse except rather than choosing a folder, a single file is chosen.